Digital Certificates

 Digital certificates

 OpenSSL is also an excellent tool for creating Certificate Authorities and generating digital certificates.
 In this part we will see how we can create a Certificate Authority, generate requests for digital certificates and issue those digital certificates.
-On most of this commands, we are going to use the openssl.cnf file.
+On most of this commands, we are going to use the openssl.cnfarrow-up-right file.
 This openssl.cnf file is usually distributed with the Openssl distribution.

 Create a certification authority